samuelclark907/reading-notes/401-Python/401-READ-CLASS-09.md

 - `__len__` and `__getitem__` are used to iterate over a non iterable item and getitem retrieves the value.

 - You can make an object callable like a regular function by adding the `__call__` dunder method.

+## Statistics Probablity

+### What is probability?

+- At the most basic level, probability seeks to answer the question, “What is the chance of an event happening?”
+An event is some outcome of interest.

+### The Data and Distribution

+- The normal distribution refers to a particularly important phenomenon in the realm of probability and statistics.

+- We started with descriptive statistics and then connected them to probability.
+From probability, we developed a way to quantatively show if two groups come from the same distribution.